-The Charles Labatiuk Award for Environmental Excellence is an annual award honouring City of Edmonton employees who have demonstrated environmental excellence above and beyond their job description and who inspire others to be sustainable in their work and workplace.
+The Charles Labatiuk Environmental Award is an annual award honouring City of Edmonton employees who have demonstrated exceptional environmental contributions above and beyond their job description and who inspire others to be sustainable in their work and workplace.

 The award is named in honour of the late Charles Labatiuk, Ph.D., P.Eng.